 Before initial startup, the heater must be isolated from any remote controlling device.
 On the field access terminal strip, check to see if terminals R1 and R2 are jumped.
 If they are, nothing more needs to be done.
 If the terminals are not jumped but have wires connected to them, this indicates that a remote on/off relay is controlling the water heater from the Building Automation System.
 These wires must be removed prior to startup and the terminals must be jumped.
+Ensure it is safe to operate the heater with this enable/disable bypassed.
 Remember to remove the jumper and reconnect the remote wires after startup is complete.